xd009642/tarpaulin/README.md

 project for your repo.

 We recommend taking the minimal rust .travis.yml, installing the libssl-dev dependency tarpaulin has and then running Tarpaulin with the version of rustc you require.

+The travis-install shell script will install the latest tagged release built on travis to your travis instance and significantly speeds up the travis builds.
+If you want an earlier version of tarpaulin, look at the script to see what you need to implement and adjust accordingly or use `cargo install cargo-tarpaulin` and specify the version in the arguments.

 ```text
 language: rust